DBCDK/rje/README.md

 - `page` is the tag type of the root elements, with the following attributes:
     - `title` is shown on the top of the page, optional
 - `section` groups other elements
+    -  `autocontent` function used for autoexpanded content, such as search results, - only one of these per page, as they autoexpand and loads more content, and it thus may not be possible to scroll across them.
+The autocontent function gets an mui object which also has an `append` method for adding content, and a `more` method which can be used to designate a function to be called fo more content
 - `text` is displayed text
 - `input` enables the user to input a value.
 It has the following attributes:
     - `label` optional label shown with the input element